ihsoft/TimberbornModsUnity/Assets/VerticalPowerShaft/StaticFiles/ThunderstorePackage/README.md

 ## Installing

-Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).
-You can install this plugin manually by cloning the repo, building it and adding the dll to your bepinex plugins folder.
-This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).
+Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).

 ## Problems?

 In case you experience problems or have any feedback, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.1.1 -

+- Updated to work with TimberAPI (v0.5.0).
+- Added German translation that was provided by juf0816.

 ### 1.1.0 - 5.9.2022